While re-reading The 22 Immutable Laws of Marketing, the following paragraph from Chapter 13 struck me.

 First-time and occasional travelers will still find us and buy our bags.
 They aren’t our target, but they are part of our market.

 How to Focus on Your Target

-I’m always thinking, “How can we focus in on our target market more?”
+I always think, “How can we focus more on our target market?”

-Every touchpoint that you have with customers should be evaluated for your target market.
+Every touchpoint with customers should be evaluated for relevance to your target market.

 - Do your photos show your product being used for the right purpose?

 - Do your models represent your target market?

 - Do your product pages emphasize your audience's preferred media (text, photos, videos)?